kshailen/httpendpointmonitoring/README.md

-# httpendpointmonitoring
+# Docker compose setup for simple deployment of Prometheus, Blackbox Exporter and Grafana.

-POC: Http and https endpoint monitoring using prometheus, blackbox exporter and Grafana
+See the [Server and endpoint monitoring with Prometheus and Grafana](https://thedeploymentguy.medium.com/) tutorial for more information.